Skip to content

 Consumer Resources

-Home care encompasses a wide range of health and social services delivered at home to individuals who are recovering, disabled, chronically, or terminally ill.
-These services provide medical, nursing, social, or therapeutic treatment, and assistance with essential daily living activities.
-Home care is appropriate for those who prefer to stay at home but need ongoing care that cannot be effectively provided solely by family and friends.
+Home care provides a wide range of health and social services delivered at home to individuals who are recovering, disabled, chronically ill, or terminally ill.
+These services include medical, nursing, social, and therapeutic treatments, as well as assistance with essential daily living activities.
+Home care is ideal for individuals who prefer to remain at home but require ongoing care that cannot be provided solely by family and friends.

-- Older Adults: Seniors who choose to live independent, non-institutionalized lives benefit greatly from home care services, which enable them to age in place with dignity and comfort.
+• Older Adults: Seniors who wish to live independently and avoid institutionalized settings benefit from home care services that allow them to age in place with dignity and comfort.

-- Younger Adults: Individuals who are disabled or recovering from acute illnesses find home care an invaluable resource for regaining independence and maintaining quality of life.
+• Younger Adults: Individuals with disabilities or recovering from acute illnesses use home care to regain independence and maintain quality of life.

-- Infants and Children: Chronically ill infants and children receive sophisticated medical treatments in their loving and secure home environments, ensuring they grow and thrive surrounded by family.
+• Infants and Children: Chronically ill infants and children receive advanced medical treatments in their secure and loving home environments, enabling them to grow and thrive surrounded by family.

-- Terminally Ill Patients: Adults and children diagnosed with terminal illnesses receive compassionate care at home, allowing them to maintain dignity and comfort at the end of life.
+• Terminally Ill Patients: Adults and children with terminal illnesses receive compassionate, dignified care at home, ensuring comfort during the end of life.

-As hospital stays decrease, the demand for highly skilled services at home increases.
-Many patients can now safely receive effective care from the outset at home, avoiding or reducing the need for extended hospital stays.
+As hospital stays continue to decrease, the need for highly skilled services at home has increased.
+Many patients can now safely receive effective care at home from the outset, reducing or even eliminating the need for extended hospital stays.

 Home care is cost-effective.
 Numerous studies have demonstrated that home care is generally the most cost-effective care option available.
 Whether used before, instead of, or after hospitalization, home care can significantly reduce the length of hospital stays and save money over the course of an illness.
 By receiving medical and personal care at home, patients avoid the high costs associated with prolonged hospital stays and nursing home admissions.
 Home care provides a financially sensible solution for managing long-term health needs without compromising the quality of care.